vw98075/microservice-intercommunication-blueprint/README.md

-# Microservice Intercommunication Blueprint For 2020 and beyond
+# Microservice Intercommunication Blueprint For 2020 And Beyond

 ## Intercommunication Types